lihbr/akte/docs/content/examples.md

 [Check it out on GitHub ›](https://github.com/lihbr/akte/tree/master/examples/common/basic)
 :::

-:::callout{icon=⚾ title="Catch all" level=3}
+:::callout{icon=⚾ title="Catch-all" level=3}
-This example shows usage of catch all routes.
-This is helpful for rendering similar files that aren't living under the same hierachy.
+This example shows usage of catch-all routes.
+This is helpful for rendering similar files that aren't living under the same hierarchy.

 <br />